 That wasn’t all.
 Something more profound happened about five weeks into care.
 I noticed, all of a sudden, a slew of gastrointestinal issues that I had dealt with since childhood disappeared!
 I told him about it, and he informed me of what chiropractic was all about.
 It wasn’t about how “he would fix me.”
 It was centered around how I fixed myself; he was only there to put my spine into better alignment so that my body could do what it was made to do, which is heal itself and thrive.

 My passion for natural health care has only intensified as the years have added on.
 There are too many suffering people out that that don’t know how detrimental spinal misalignments are for their current and future health.
 Too many people are drugging symptoms, and gaining more symptoms from those drugs, instead of finding the source of a problem and eliminating it by allowing the body to heal itself.
 That is why I decided to pursue a career in chiropractic care.
 After I earned my undergraduate degree in Biology from Saint Vincent College, I went to receive my Doctor of Chiropractic degree from Live University in Marietta, Georgia.
-As for other passions, they are first and foremost my wife, Cassie, and two boys, Cohen and Bennett.
+As for other passions, they are first and foremost my wife, Cassie, and three boys, Cohen, Bennett, and Bastian.
 I love to run and have been doing so since age 13.
-I have run races from 5Ks to a marathon.
-My current fitness goal is to qualify for the 2017 Boston Marathon.
+I have run races from 5Ks to a marathon, even qualifying for and competing in the 2018 Boston Marathon.